turner/HelloMetal/README.md

 using a finger gesture.

 ### Hello
-A texture-mapped quad.
+Render a texture-mapped quad.

 ### HellCameraPlane
-A texture-mapped quad rendered atop a background quad aligned with the camera far clipping plane
+Render a texture-mapped quad rendered atop a background quad aligned with the camera far clipping plane

 ### HelloRenderPass
 An example of two pass rendering